This is how to use coconut for skin care

 How do I get genuine coconut oil?

-Coconut oil is commonly sold in glass jars in Finland because it is in solid form whenever the temperature drops below 25 degrees Celsius.
-The coconut oil available in Finland is usually Extra Virgin quality, meaning it is cold pressed.
-You can also find hardened coconut fat wrapped in paper at grocery stores.
+Coconut oil is commonly sold in glass jars in cold countries because it is in solid form whenever the temperature drops below 25 degrees Celsius.
+Coconut oil is commonly available Extra Virgin quality, meaning it is cold pressed.
+You can also find hydrated coconut fat at grocery stores.

 The health effect of coconut oil is based on its special fatty acid composition.
 It contains mainly lauric acid, which is a medium-chain fatty acid.
 It is claimed that medium-chain fatty acids have specific health effects.
 There is strong controversy going on about this.
 On the contrary, some people believe that coconut fat is bad for your health.